 What to do?
 My parents have been incredibly amazing and I have far more independence and alone time than I could ever have imagined.
 Overall, I am very comfortable and the anxiety I had about moving in with them has entirely dissipated.
 At the moment, staying through December, which would allow me to payoff both loans and likely know where I stand in the medical school admissions process, is very tempting.
 If I stayed and were accepted to medical school, then it is likely I would continue staying with them and move out the following June/July to go to school.
 If I were not accepted, then I could find a place on my own early in the new year.
 Before I make a final decision, I will have to have another talk with my parents…

 I will also admit that some of this is coming up right now because of a conversation I had with Dude Avery last night.
-He is exceptionally annoying and has been playing both sides of this decision from the beginning.
+He can be exceptionally frustrating and has been playing both sides of this decision from the beginning.
 He suggested back in 2020, mid-pandemic, that instead of renewing my lease, that I move back home with my parents to pay off my student loans.
 At the time, the idea was appalling to me and I wouldn’t even consider it.
 Six months later, my apartment floods and I do just that.
 He then suggest that I not look for a new apartment and instead stay with my parents for as long as I need, and focus on paying off my debt.
 (Note: Dude Avery has made all the right financial choices in life, and is very frugal).
 However, last evening, Dude Avery wants to know when I am planning to move out of my parents home and back into the city.
 This felt like whiplash and I didn’t really know how to respond.
 While more context for our relationship would seem useful here, I don’t really feel like this is that post.
 What I will say is that Dude Avery lives in the city.

 Ugh.
 I will make a decision about this, one way or the other, soon.